Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure: Introduction

-One of the crucial ingredients in dissipative cosmology is the form of bulk viscous coefficient.
-The dynamics of the dissipative fluid, and hence the Universe, depend on this choice as it determines the magnitude and evolution of the bulk viscous pressure.
-However, owing to one's lack of knowledge about the exact origin of bulk viscous dissipation in the context of cosmology, the coefficient of bulk viscosity is often chosen phenomenologically in the current literature.
-More often, authors naturally assume that this coefficient might depend on factors such as the energy density of the cosmic fluid, the expansion rate of the Universe, or both.
+One of the crucial ingredients in dissipative cosmological models is the form of bulk viscous coefficient.
+This choice not only determines the magnitude and evolution of the bulk viscous pressure but also governs the dynamics of both the early and the late Universe.
+Hence, the feasibility of a dissipative cosmological model mainly depends on the suitable choice of this very coefficient.
+However, owing to the lack of knowledge about the exact origin of bulk viscous dissipation in the cosmological context, the bulk viscosity coefficient is often chosen phenomenologically.
+In most cases, this coefficient is assumed to depend on factors such as the energy density of the cosmic fluid, the expansion rate of the Universe, or both.
 However, one must note that such choices are discretionary rather than a rule.
-And since the feasibility of a cosmological model also depends on the suitable choice of this very coefficient, one is free to consider a more general ansatz for it and investigate the evolution of the Universe.
-In the present work, we argue that, since bulk viscosity is a transport phenomenon directly associated with entropic flux and heat exchange in the system, the coefficient of bulk viscosity should depend on the enthalpy density \cite{PhysRevD.91.043532} of the dissipative fluid rather than its energy density.
-Following this argument, we postulate an enthalpy density dependent coefficient of bulk viscosity.
-This ansatz also ensures an equation of state dependence to the bulk viscous coefficient, which was absent in models considered so far in the literature.
+In this work, we propose that since bulk viscosity is a transport phenomenon linked to entropic flux and heat exchange within a system, the coefficient of bulk viscosity should depend on the enthalpy density \cite{PhysRevD.91.043532} of the dissipative fluid rather than its energy density.
+Building on this idea, we postulate a bulk viscosity coefficient that depends on enthalpy density rather than just its energy density.
+This approach introduces an essential equation of state dependence to the bulk viscosity coefficient, a feature absent in previous models discussed in the literature.